 The cameras record activity areas in the interior and exterior of the buildings.
-Patrons can watch the live feed of a classroom on the parental viewing monitor in the lobby of each facility.
-Parents may request to view a portion of their child's live feed only with the facility manager, who can switch the rotating view to a single classroom so they can better observe their child on the live feed.
-However, due to confidentiality reasons, recordings are not authorized to be released to patrons.
+Under normal circumstances, patrons may watch the live feed of a classroom on the parental viewing monitor in the lobby of each facility.
+Parents may request to view a portion only of their child's live feed with the facility manager, who can switch the rotating view to a single classroom so they can better observe their child on the live feed.
+Due to confidentiality reasons, recordings are not authorized to be released to patrons.
 Recordings are released only to authorized personnel such as the Directorate of Emergency Services/Military Police and CID for official business.